Echoes Minerva Scientifica

 The shows are written by Scottish composer and singer Frances M Lynch and feature music by women composers from the UK both past and present.

 Every performance is different; the performers collaborate with people from the community of each tour location, drawing inspiration from the nature and history of the unique local environment to use in the show.

 Audiences can expect to see theatrical and musical performances telling the stories of the unsung female heroes of British science.
-The show is both hugely entertaining and educational, and aims to inspire younger audience members to get involved in science and the arts.
+The shows are both hugely entertaining and educational, and aim to inspire younger audience members to get involved in science and the arts.

-Echoes has been created by the award-winning music-theatre company electric voice theatre and has been touring across Scotland, encompassing areas such as the Isle of Coll, Strathpeffer, Stirling and Greenock and in England it has been in London and will soon visit Northamptonshire and Chelmsford.
+Echoes has been created by the award-winning music-theatre company electric voice theatre and has been touring across Scotland, encompassing areas such as the Isle of Coll, Strathpeffer, Stirling and Greenock and in England it has been in London, Northamptonshire and is currently ONLINE IN ESSEX!